“Are there any questions?”

 Relaxing his arms, Naruto began doing standard push-ups.
 He knew he wouldn’t be the last to give out, but he definitely wouldn’t be the first.
 While physical training was his worst field, according to his father and Kanade, he was confident he could hold his own with first-year Academy students.

-He noticed that Hogari was doing push-ups at a rate faster than anyone else in the class, which seemed pointless to him.
+He noticed that Hogari was doing push-ups faster than anyone else in the class, which seemed pointless to him.

 “Come on!
 Is that the most you can do?
 Get back up!
 Keep going!”
 Ishida yelled at the student on Naruto’s right, who’d just given out and collapsed on the ground.
 Naruto wondered how many push-ups they’d done.
 He was confused by Ishida’s instructions but continued doing push-ups.
 His arms were beginning to complain.